Should Your Retail Sales Training Be In-House or Online?

 That's the way that it’s done; that’s the way it has always been done.

 But this strategy was inherently flawed.
-If you’re only telling your top sellers what they need to know then you have got to appreciate that they will put their own spin for how your instructions and coaching should be interpreted.
-This was an accepted fact that before now was just a part of the program – before online retail sales training.
+If you’re only telling your top sellers what they need to know, you have to appreciate that they will put their spin on how your instructions and coaching should be interpreted.
+This was an accepted fact that, before now, was just a part of the program – before online retail sales training.

 Until now, retailers had to go it alone for the most part.